Rycoff/Nibbles/README.md

 - Conduct regular security reviews of web applications to identify authentication weaknesses.

 These controls reduce the likelihood of unauthorized access through credential guessing and account enumeration attacks.

+## 9. Key Takeaway

+Authentication security is more than just brute-force protection.